calvinhoang203/calvinhoang203/README.md

     - Achieved 93.8% accuracy with Random Forest model, with 99% recall for A-grade restaurants.
     - Identified that critical violations (44%) and total violations (31%) account for 75% of model predictions, revealing that food safety violations are the primary driver of health grades.
     - Discovered that location, timing, and cuisine type have minimal impact (combined <20%) compared to actual violations.
-    - Successfully processed and visualized 18 years of inspection data with interactive dashboards accessible to non-technical users.
     - Built production-ready application with error handling, data validation, and automatic data refresh capabilities.
   - **Technologies used:**
     <p align="center">